Trade key to strengthening India's economy: Rajnath Singh

 "Earlier, we had to import almost everything, but now fighter jets are being manufactured in India," he said.

-He further noted that India's defence sector has grown rapidly, with imports and transactions of military equipment continuing, whereas earlier, even minor items were imported from abroad.
+He further said India's defence sector has grown rapidly, with imports and transactions of military equipment continuing, whereas earlier, even minor items were imported from abroad.

 "When I became defence minister, total production was around Rs 45,000-46,000 crore.
 Now, production has reached nearly Rs 1.5 lakh crore," he said.
-PTI ZIR KIS MPL MPL
+PTI ZIR KIS RHL